raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 the latter example is the only way that a client can remove itself (i.e. leave) from a group.

-In MLS proposals can be committed "by reference" (if the proposal was sent separately before the commit), or "by value" if the proposal is sent as part of the commit itself.
+Such proposals, where the original sender differs from the sender of the commit are called "proposal by reference", or "proposal by value" if the proposal is sent by the committer as part of the commit itself.

-In all operations specified in the follow sections, the proposals in the commit that is included in the DSRequest MUST match the semantics of the operation and all of those proposals MUST be committed by value.
-For example, the commit in the AddUsersRequest MUST only contain Add proposals.
+The following sections detail operations that can be performed by clients, so each operation that entails a change to the group state (with the exception of the self remove operation) require the sender to perform a commit, where the semantics of the operation are reflected as proposals by value.
+For example, the commit in the AddUsersRequest must only contain Add proposals.

+If a client receives a valid standalone proposal, it MUST store it and verify that the next commit includes said proposal.

+TODO: Be more specific about proposal validation.
+Also, we might want to allow the server to rescind a proposal.

-However, in addition, each commit MAY also include an arbitrary number of valid proposals that were sent previously in the same epoch, such as server-initiated Remove proposals, or proposals sent as part of a self-remove operation.
+Whenever a client sends a commit as part of an operation, it MUST include all stored proposals by reference, such as server-initiated Remove proposals, or proposals sent as part of a self-remove operation.

-Such additional proposals MUST be committed by reference.

-To allow the DS to send proposals, all groups MUST contain an `external_senders` extension as defined in Section 12.1.8.1. of {{!I-D.ietf-mls-protocol}} that includes the DS' credential and its signature public key.

-TODO: Details of the DS credential.
-A BasicCredential with the FQDN of the DS would probably be sufficient.

 TODO: Proposals by reference pose a problem in the context of external commits, as, even if the external committer had access to all proposals in an epoch, it